Meet Jack. He is 21, from San Diego and just celebrated his sober birthday at New Roads.

 Jack graduated high school and a day after, he was awaken in the middle of the night by two people that told him to “get up, you’re going to a wilderness camp in southern Utah and you don’t have a choice”.

 Jack was placed on an airplane, put into a wilderness camp for 60 days backpacking throughout Southern, Utah and it was rough.
 He hated it and was extremely scared.
 While at the wilderness camp he had a few mess-ups.
 Shortly after his non-successful backpacking treatment, he found New Roads and overall it was a really great experience for him, but he wasn’t successful and left.
-Jack wasn’t ready to become sober, nor thought that his addiction was big enough for him to change.
+Jack wasn’t ready to become sober, nor thought that his addiction was big enough for a need to change.

 During his time at rehab, all of Jack’s friends were in college, and all he could think about was being at college and experiencing life on his own.
 So he left new Roads and went to college in Colorado.
 The day Jack left New Roads, he was drinking and he could not wait for the day to be drunk and high again.
 (Jack’s father actually picked him up from New Roads drunk and took him to college.)